Who is financing our research?

 Intramural Funds

-Philipp Hennig is a Principal Investigator of the Cluster of Excellence Machine Learning; of the Competence Center for Machine Learning in Tübingen; and on the faculty of the International Max Planck Research School for Intelligent Systems (IMPRS).
+Philipp Hennig is a Principal Investigator of the Cluster of Excellence Machine Learning (see also the Cluster’s blog); of the Tübingen AI Center; and on the faculty of the International Max Planck Research School for Intelligent Systems (IMPRS).
 Among many other measures, these large consortia include funding lines for individual research projects for which the project members can apply in an internal application processes (so called intramural funds).
 There are currently several of these projects in process in our group, typically in collaboration with other groups.
 Since all these consortia are funded from public (federal and state) sources, these projects, too, are effectively publicly funded.

 Industrial third-party funding

-In addition, the group currently hosts two external guests whose research is funded by industrial partners.
-One of them is an employee of Robert Bosch GmbH, the other is employed by ETAS GmbH (a subsidiary of Robert Bosch).
+In addition, the group has in the past hosted two external guests whose research was funded by industrial partners.
+One of them was an employee of Robert Bosch GmbH, the other was employed by ETAS GmbH (a subsidiary of Robert Bosch).
 No financial payments are made for these two projects, neither to the University of Tübingen nor Philipp Hennig personally.

 Completed Funding Lines